SkyBulk/ViperVenom/README.md

 1 | windows/vipervenom/tcp/payload | Best Option for Windows Exploitation.

 ```
-You should brought to the listener page.
+You should be brought to the listener page.

 To select a payload
 ```